Serechops/Serechops-Stash/README.md

 # Find Marker Tag Images:

-A script that will compare the names of your tag images and scene markers and update the animated previews of any matched scene markers to be your tag images.
+The [Find Marker Tag Images](https://github.com/Serechops/Serechops-Stash/tree/main/plugins/findMarkerTagImages) plugin will compare the names of your tag images and scene markers and update the animated previews of any matched scene markers to be your tag images.
-As long as you have generated your scene marker animated previews, you now have a way to easily mass update and animate your tag images.
-Enjoy!

 # Performer Gallery Scraper: